LiangShang/C.V./readme.md

 ##This is My C.V.

-with pdf and doc format
+with pdf and pages(used to be doc) format

-doc is not updated but pages format is
+doc files are not updated but pages files are still up to date.